-The educational program shall include excursions and trips under the supervision and instruction of teachers.
-The place to be visited and the method of transportation shall be approved by the Administration.
-All such trips will require the prior written consent of the parents/guardians of each student attending.
-Teachers may coordinate class trips as a part of their curriculum and request parent drivers/chaperones to accompany the class.
+Teachers may coordinate class trips as a part of their curriculum and request parent driver/chaperones to accompany the class.
 Responsible adults (twenty-one and older) who serve as drivers on class trips must be drivers in good standing, must carry a valid driver's license, and the vehicle must be insured.
 Vehicles used for student transportation must be in good condition.
-Every child must have a seatbelt.
 All documentation and signed statements testifying to this will be kept on file in the office.

-The school carries insurance for all students on trips (not chaperones or accompanying siblings).
-Participation in field trips (day-long or overnight trips) is strongly recommended.
+The school carries insurance on all students on trips (not chaperones or accompanying siblings).
+Participation in field trips (day long or overnight trips) is strongly recommended.
 Children smaller than an adult in stature must not be seated in a front seat with airbags.